About Us

 Her treatment modalities include motivational interviewing, solution-focused, trauma-informed, psychodynamic and strength-based approaches.
 She also employs mindfulness and cognitive behavioral techniques.

-Shaynel Roberts, LMSW
+Shaynel Roberts, LCSW

 Ms. Roberts is a licensed psychotherapist, who has 10+ years experience treating adolescents, adults, and families from culturally diverse backgrounds.
 She specializes in treating individuals who struggle with depression, anxiety, interpersonal relationships, and life transitions, as well as a history of trauma.